Ireland

 Cosmos bipinnatus

-Cosmos are one of the most popular flowers on our farm.
-They resemble Daisies and customers love them.
-And now imagine that such a hit comes in a double-flowered version!
-Absolutely magnificent!
-A flood of flowers resembling cotton candy.
-Snow Puff is creamy white.
-One plant produces at least 12 stems.
+Cosmos are among the most popular flowers on our farm.
+And now imagine that such a hit comes in a fully double-flowered version!
+'Double Click Cranberries' is a dark pink in a magenta shade.
+A single plant will produce at least 12 stems.

 1,99